 The increase in total revenues in each of the periods presented was primarily due to an increase in the number of customers, an increase in the number of users added by existing customers and an increase in the number of products purchased by existing customers.
-From December 31, 2014 to June 30, 2016, our customer count increased from 987 to 1,523.
-In addition, the number of BlackLine users increased from 93,665 to 147,466 at the corresponding dates.
+From December 31, 2013 to December 31, 2015, our customer count increased from 738 to 1,338.
+In addition, the number of BlackLine users increased from 67,387 to 128,726 at the corresponding dates.

 Cost of revenues in each of the periods presented increased on an incremental basis to support the demand for our platform.
-The improvement in gross margin was primarily the result of the amortization of developed technology included in our cost of revenues, which is a fixed cost each period.
+The improvement in gross margin was primarily the result of the impact of purchase accounting adjustments as a result of the Acquisition, which reduced revenue in the first three quarters of 2014 with no corresponding adjustment during the fourth quarter of 2014 or the 2015 periods.
+In addition, amortization of developed technology included in our cost of revenues is a fixed cost each period.
 Accordingly, increased revenues resulted in an improvement in our gross margin.